-After the application is filed the Registrar of Company (ROC) will go through it and once it is satisfied that compliance is met then it will issue Certificate of Incorporation (COI) and enter the company’s name in the register.
-After receiving the COI, registration of partnership is completed.
+After the application is filed the Registrar of Company (ROC) will go through it and once it is satisfied that compliance is met then it will issue a Certificate of Incorporation (COI) and enter the company’s name in the register.
+After receiving the COI, registration of the partnership is completed.

 Why LLP is better than Private Limited Company